 On the other hand, if the conscious property is a fundamental property of substance, then it is not against expectation that it violates the existing fundamental physical principles, which do not include it at all.
-Since the distinguishability of non-orthogonal states violates the principle of linear superposition, consciousness will introduce a nonlinear element to the evolution of the wave function.
-The non-linearity is not stochastic but definite (cf. Wigner, 1967).
-It has been argued that the non-linear quantum evolution introduced by consciousness has no usual problems of non-linear quantum mechanics (Gao, 2006b).
-Further implications for quantum mechanics and relativity have also been discussed in Gao (2004; 2006b).
+Since the distinguishability of nonorthogonal states violates the principle of linear superposition, consciousness will introduce a nonlinear element to the complete evolution of the wave function.
+The nonlinearity is not stochastic but definite (cf. Wigner 1967).
+It has been argued that the nonlinear quantum evolution introduced by consciousness has no usual problems of nonlinear quantum mechanics (Gao 2006b).
+Further implications for quantum mechanics and relativity have also been discussed in Gao (2004, 2006b).

-Lastly, it should be noted that the above argument for panpsychism relies on the assumption that wave-function collapse is an objective physical process.
-However, the conclusion is independent of the origin of the wave-function collapse.
-If the collapse of the wave function results from the consciousness of observer, then consciousness will also have the distinct quantum effect of collapsing the wave function, and thus the conscious property should be a fundamental property of substance too.
-In addition, it should be noted that this conclusion is also independent of the formulations of quantum mechanics (Gao, 2004).
-It mainly depends on two firm facts: one is the existence of indefinite quantum superpositions, and the other is the existence of definite conscious perceptions.
+Lastly, it should be noted that the above argument for panpsychism relies on the assumption that the wavefunction collapse is an objective physical process.
+However, the conclusion is independent of the origin of the wavefunction collapse.
+If the wavefunction collapse results from the consciousness of observer, then consciousness will also have the distinct quantum effect of collapsing the wave function, and thus the conscious property should be a fundamental property of substance too.
+In addition, we stress that this conclusion is also independent of the interpretations of quantum mechanics (Gao 2004).
+It only depends on two firm facts: one is the existence of indefinite quantum superpositions, and the other is the existence of definite conscious perceptions.